-[Here the Classic is connecting the ideas of being ‘light and agile’ with ‘threading the body together’.
+[Here the Classic is connecting together the ideas of being ‘light and agile’ with ‘threading the body together’.
 It is referring to being relaxed and without stiffness or excess local muscle tension in your movement.
 If you can be relaxed then your movement can flow and be connected together via the muscle-tendon channels.
 Any stiffness you possess will prevent you from moving in this unique way, which is key to Taijiquan.
 Particular problem areas to look out for that can prevent your body being ‘threaded together’ are the shoulders and lower back where we tend to store tension.
 If we are tense in our shoulders then the movements of the body cannot reach the hands, and if we are tense in our lower back then we cannot connect the upper and lower parts of the body.
 Everything in Taijiquan needs to be driven by the legs, waist and dantien area.]

-[The second line originally says Shen, which refers to the spirit, rather than mind, but I think that this line is really referring to ‘paying attention to what you’re doing’ in a calm yet focussed way, rather than letting the mind wander or become distracted.]
+The second line originally says Shen, which refers to the spirit, rather than mind, but I think that this line is really referring to ‘paying attention to what you’re doing’ in a calm yet focused way, rather than letting the mind wander or become distracted.

 without deviations from the proper alignment;

 [These lines start by addressing the physical posture considerations of Taijiquan.
-I’ve added ‘rounded’ here, because you need to round your posture to make it properly relaxed.
+I’ve added ‘rounded’ here, because you need to physically round your posture to make it properly relaxed.
 That means no awkwardness or straight lines in the physical posture, just nice smooth curves.

-[The second part talks about the movement itself.
+The second part talks about the movement itself.
 Developing the skill of being able to move without ‘stops and starts’ takes a while and is one of the fundamental reasons for practicing the Tai Chi form every day.
-Of course, we are talking about moving from the dantien without stops and starts, not just normal movement.]
+Of course, we are talking about moving from the dantien without stops and starts here, not just normal movement.

-[The phrase ‘dawing silk’ is often used to describe this quality of continuous movement you find in Taijiquan.
-If you were drawing silk from a cocoon then you need to do it at a constant rate – speed up and you risk the thread breaking, slow down and you risk it collapsing.
+The phrase ‘drawing silk’ is often used to describe this quality of continuous movement you find in Taijiquan.
+If you were drawing silk from a cocoon then you need to do it at a constant rate – if you speed up and you risk the thread breaking.
+If you slow down you risk it collapsing.
 Just keep it at a constant rate and it should go well.

 rooted in the feet,